saveourtool/save-cloud/save-cloud-charts/save-cloud/README.md

   For example, for minikube and dev profile run `kubectl --context=minikube --namespace=save-cloud create secret generic s3-secrets --from_literal=<property name>=<property value> <...>`
 * `kubectl create secret generic oauth-credentials ...` this secret should contain properties recognizable by spring security OAuth;
   it's used by api-gateway.
+* **ca-certs** is required for gateway it contains CA Roots certificates for Huawei
+* **ca-pemstore** configmap contains ca-certificates.crt which is crt storage containing both ca root huawei certificates. it is used both backend and cosv-backend
+* **ingress-certificate** is required by ingress cluster configuration for incoming requests
+* **oauth-credentials** is required for external authentication services like gitgub

 ## Versions of the chart
 On each commit that contains changes in the directory with save-cloud chart, the chart is packaged and published to